harttle/nodejs-log-server/README.md

-This is just a simple log server with nodejs and MongoDB (mongoose)
+This is just a simple log server powered by Nodejs and MongoDB

 # Client Side Usage